Close Menu

 JMeter Tutorial Start JMeter in Service Mode.

-When you run JMeter in desktop or UI mode, it consumes a lot of the system’s memory.
-But there is a way to cut down the memory utilization, i.e. by running the JMeter in console mode.
+When you run JMeter in desktop or UI mode, it consumes a lot of RAM.
+But there is a way to reduce memory utilization, i.e. by running the JMeter in console mode.

 The JMeter tool takes multiple arguments from the command line.
 Please follow the below syntax to launch JMeter from the console.